randy3k/radian/README.md

 Requirements:

 - An installation of R (version 3.4.0 or above) is required to use _radian_, an R installation binary for your system can be downloaded from https://cran.r-project.org.
 - `python` is also required to install _radian_.
 If your system doesn't come with a python distribution, it can be downloaded from https://conda.io/en/latest/miniconda.html.
 Python 2.7 or 3.5+ are supported, though 3.5+ are recommended.
-Also, `radian` doesn't support python from Microsoft Store.
 - `pip` is optional but it makes the installation a bit easier.

 ```sh